So you’re interested in eating only plants, eh?

 WHERE CAN I GET EVEN MORE INFORMATION ON EATING A PLANT-BASED DIET?

-There’s all sort of information for going vegan online.
+There are all sorts of information for going vegan online.

 However, you need to be careful about who you trust.
 Some of it is garbage (no, broccoli doesn’t have as much protein as steak).
 Although some of it is well researched and backed by science.